Table of Contents

 When an employee is injured while working, he or she can claim workers compensation benefits provided by their employer’s insurer.
 The insurance policy responds to cover the costs of medical care and lost wages resulting from a workplace injury.
 Workers compensation insurance is an essential mechanism for helping injured employees recover from injuries and making it easier for employers to provide their workforce with security and aid during the recovery period.

+Bureau of Labor Statistics indicated in their report that there were 2.8 million non-fatal workplace injuries (and illnesses) in 2018.
 It’s no surprise then that a vast majority of U.S. workers, close to 90%, are covered by workers compensation insurance that is mandated by federal law.

 But what happens if the employee isn’t happy with the amount that’s being offered by the insurance company and doesn’t believe that the compensation offered is a fair amount?